BagelDogM/latex-ui/doc.md

     <bucket name>: {
-      "begin": <text added at beginning of bucket>, "end": <text added at end of bucket>, "persistent": <bool: if false, begin and end text disappears if the bucket is empty; if true, they remain>
+      "begin": <text added at beginning of bucket>, "end": <text added at end of bucket>, "persistent": <bool: if false, begin and end text disappears if the bucket is empty; if true, they remain>, "joiner": <what to join elements with, e.g. \n>
     }
   },
   "document": {